Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Like everything else.

-This was said to be written by a high school senior in Alton, Illinois, two weeks before he committed suicide.
+This was said to be written by a high school senior in Alton, Illinois, two weeks before he committed suicide, sometime before 1974.

 Editor's Note: Although this poem appears to have questionable roots on the 'net, it still says a great deal.
 I've chosen to leave it, with the attribution it had when I received it.
 If I learn more, I will post it here.
 Thanks.